 A user-focused website will be both usable and accessible, but it will be much more than that.
 A website or blog that is focused on users will build content that interests and helps users, and the desires of visitors will always be important in any decision involving the development of the site.
 A poor website will do the opposite, it will focus on the needs of the owner and attempt to force visitors to fit in the same box.

 6 – Navigation

 Website navigation affects both usability and accessibility, but it is important enough to warrant its own spot on this list.
 When developing a new website or working on a redesign, navigation should be a primary concern.
 Unless you want visitors to view one page and then leave your site, you’ll need to make it as easy as possible for them to find what they are looking for.

 Most websites and blogs today use fairly common navigational techniques that are expected by the average visitor.
 Typically, the site will have a primary navigation menu that will link to the most important pages on the site, and other links will be added to the body of the page wherever appropriate.
 As many sites continue to publish more and more content, mega menus have become very popular for allowing visitors to access more content quickly.
 Sitemaps, sitewide searches, and FAQ pages are all very common and visitors will look for them when they don’t know where else to turn.

 Blogs also have their own unique navigational trends that blog readers tend to appreciate, such as a list of categories, links to the most recent posts, links to the most popular posts, and links to related posts.

-In addition to providing visitors with an easy way to move through the site, navigation is often used by designers to create more visually-appealing websites (see 45 Photoshop Tutorials for Better Navigation).
+In addition to providing visitors with an easy way to move through the site, navigation is often used by designers to create more visually-appealing websites.
 Although navigation provides designers with a great opportunity to improve the look of the site, attractiveness should not come at the expense of usability and accessibility.